Hamidul Haque Khandker

 Hamidul Haque Khandkar (born 12 March 1955) is a Bangladeshi politician and a former Jatiya Sangsad member representing the Kurigram-2 constituency in 2024.
-He is an orthopedic specialist in Bangladesh.
+He is an Orthopedic surgeon and currently serving as Professor and Head of the Orthopedics Department at Rangpur Community Medical College & Hospital.

+He lost his seat as a member of parliament when President Mohammad Shahabuddin dissolved the National Parliament after the fall of the Awami League government through a student uprising in 2024.